harel-coffee/hyperimp-auto/reflection.md

 I will list three of them.

 #### 1. Docker for Azure
-With Docker for Azure, you can launch a Docker swarm including workers, managers, load balancing, and all other sorts of fun things.
-However, it seems to be mostly meant for web applications rather than a fixed set of experiments.
+With Docker for Azure, you can launch a Docker swarm including workers, managers, load balancing, etc. However, it seems to be mostly meant for web applications rather than a fixed set of experiments.
 So for benchmarking experiments, this is probably not the best option.

 Info: https://www.docker.com/docker-azure